|Digit-Eyes is the clear choice when compared to conventional

 product, and announces it to you.
 Other assistive devices

-require the user to know what the item being labeled is.
+require the user to know what the item being labeled is and to make their own recordings.

 - Digit-Eyes stores up to 1,000 hours of voice labels

-and uses less than half the storage capacity of the 16Gb
+and uses less than half the storage capacity of the 15Gb

 iPhone.
 Got a phone with more capacity?
-2,000 of labels
+1,000 hours of labels take

 iPhone.
 Other assistive devices have recording capacities